shoppingflux/php-sdk/docs/manual/resources/ticket.md

 # Ticket

 We handle most task asynchronously and to follow all tasks we have created a system of ticketing.
-A ticket represent a task in our system and will contain the task timing and a current state.
+A ticket represent a unitary task in our system and will contain the task timings and a current state.

 ## Access